JonAbrams/SpaceAce/README.md

 function removeTodo(todoSpace, e) {
   e.preventDefault();

-  // Returning null from an action causes this space to be removed from its parent
+  // Returning null to setState causes this space to be removed from its parent
   // In this case, this causes this todo to be removed from the parent's list
   // of todos
   return null;